To prepare a surface by roughening, sanding or other means.

 STORAGE LIFE (SHELF LIFE)

 The length of time any kit of unused sealant can be stored at supplier recommended storage conditions and still retain the properties (in the unmixed and mixed state) required by the applicable engineering specification or as advertised in the sealant manufacturer’s product data sheet.
+You can check the shelf life of sealant with the help of our sealant shelf life calculator.

 The time required for a curing sealant to lose surface tackiness, or stickiness; this is determined by placing a small piece of polyethylene sheet on the slant's surface, then peeling away the sheet.
 The sealant surface is tack free when no sealant is carried with the sheet.